Canon Yaoundé

-Canon Sportif de Yaoundé, commonly known as Canon Yaoundé, is a Cameroonian association football club based in the capital city of Yaoundé.
+Canon Sportif de Yaoundé, commonly known as Canon Yaoundé, is a Cameroonian professional football club based in the capital city of Yaoundé.
 The club was formed in 1930 and play their games at Stade Ahmadou Ahidjo.
 Their most successful period was in the 1970s and 1980s when they were a dominant force in Cameroonian and African football, winning eight national championships, eight Cameroonian Cups, three African Champions' Cups and one African Cup Winners' Cup.